Multi-Persona Thinking for Bias Mitigation in Large Language Models: Experiments

 \subsection{Analysis}

-\paragraph{Effectiveness on other LLMs.} In this analysis, we test \texttt{gpt-3.5-turbo} on BBQ with a selection of representative baselines.
-The results in Table~\ref{tab:bbq_gpt} highlight MPT's capability to effectively balance accuracy and fairness.
-It achieves the lowest overall diff-bias score (0.0141), a 30\% relative improvement over the second-best method.
-Although re-prompting scores are marginally higher on accuracy (75.8\% vs. 74.99\%), it comes at the cost of higher bias score (0.0203 vs. 0.0141).
-This trade-off highlights MPT's strength in balancing accuracy and fairness in different model families.
+\paragraph{Effectiveness on other LLMs.} We further evaluate MPT's performance on GPT-3.5-Turbo and Qwen-2.5-7B-Instruct with subsets of the BBQ dataset.
+The results of the best-performing methods for each model are summarized in Table~\ref{tab:rst_sbbq_sub} (comprehensive results provided in Appendix~\ref{sec:detailed_rst} Table~\ref{tab:rst_sbbq_full}).
+On GPT-3.5-Turbo, MPT achieves the lowest overall diff-bias score (0.0141), a relative improvement of 30\% over the second-best method.
+Although re-prompting scores are marginally higher on accuracy (75.8\% vs. 74.99\%), it comes at the cost of a higher bias score (0.0203 vs. 0.0141).
+For Qwen-2.5-7B-Instruct, although re-prompting achieves a slightly lower diff-bias score, paired t-tests (Appendix~\ref{sec:sig_qwen7_bbq}) indicate that this difference is not statistically significant.
+In contrast, its accuracy is much lower than that of MPT.
+The trade-offs highlight the strength of MPT in balancing accuracy and bias score across different model families.